jskopek/bitf/README.md

 This is the code for the Starfield project.
 There are two parts:

 1. Arduino-based light controller: listens on port 9600 for sequences of light values and instructs the lights to change to those values
-2. Computer-based light generator: generates a pattern of lights and sends to the light controller on the serial baud rate of 9600
+2. Computer-based server: hosts the GUI controller and communicates with starfield panel via either serial port or bonjour connection

 # Arduino light controller